A $5 million dollar prize pool calling for breakthrough education-to-employment partnerships to support Colorado’s young people.Meet the Winners!

 The Scale Award is for new or existing partnerships with proven solutions that are planning to scale.
 For venture-backed startups, this means Series A and beyond.

 Opportunity to build long-term relationships with Colorado-based funders

 Awards will be distributed over 2-3 project phases appropriate for each winning solution.
 During the application process, finalists will define the implementation timeline, the metrics, a requested total funding amount, and requested payment tranches.

 Winners will be held accountable to their metrics and timeline.
 Winners who demonstrate successful progress on their metrics and timeline will be awarded the pre-defined, agreed-to amount at each phase.

 We believe collaboration is necessary to create true impact in the education-to-employment space.
-Partnerships should consist of two or more cross-sector organizations that agree to cooperate and advance mutual interests.
+Partnerships had to consist of two or more cross-sector organizations that agreed to cooperate and advance mutual interests.

 Partnering organizations can include, but are not limited to:

 To be eligible, partnerships had to:

 a new or existing partnership looking to pilot a new solution for young Coloradans.